LordGrim-Dev/LeetCodeSolutions/Programming Skills/Programming Skills-1/1491. Average Salary Excluding the Minimum and Maximum Salary/README.md

 Return the average salary of employees excluding the minimum and maximum salary.
 Answers within <code>10<sup>-5</sup></code> of the actual answer will be accepted.</p>

-Example 1:

-Input:
-Output:
-Explanation: Minimum salary and maximum salary are 1000 and 4000 respectively.
-Average salary excluding minimum and maximum salary is (2000+3000) / 2 = 2500
-Example 2:

-Input:
-Output: 2000.00000
-Explanation:

 <p>&nbsp;</p>
 <p><strong>Example 1:</strong></p>